DS-100/sp22/syllabus.md

 | Midterm Exam | 25% | |
 | Final Project | 40% | |

 **For C100/C200 optional:** You may shift 5% of your HW grade to discussion attendance via [this Google form](https://forms.gle/YfT3KunoRm2U9oA39).
+There will be 3 drops.

 <br>